Lucodivo/NoopScenes/README.md

       ```
 3) Finally, build using *CMakeList.txt* in the root directory of this repository.
 When running the project, ensure that
 the working directory is at the root directory.

+### Running
+- This project needs to be run with the project's root directory as the working directory.

 ### Standards
 *In this project, consistency is often valued over absolute best convention.*

+####Dependencies/Building
+- NoopScenes uses a unity build system, which means all of the headers are included in *noop_scenes.h* and the project
+  is built by simply compiling *noop_scenes.cpp*.
+The obvious benefit is that the projects chain of dependencies
+  only needs to be ordered correctly in a single file.
+The drawback is that the entire project must be built for every
+  build.

 #### Testing
 - Tests were written as a separate project and are exclusively for testing the custom math written for this project.